 On-Campus Interviews (OCI)

 ECS serves all engineering students through on-campus interviews.
-(Chemistry and chemical engineering majors are recruited through the Chemical Sciences Placement Office http://scs.illinois.edu/ (217-333-1050).
+Chemistry and chemical engineering majors are recruited through the Chemical Sciences Placement Office http://scs.illinois.edu/ (217-333-1050).
 However, these students may also register with ECS and interview along with other engineering students through the ECS Office.)
 ECS provides access (free of charge) to our 39 room interview suite.
 Interview rooms can be requested via Handshake @ Illinois under the “Interviews” tab.
+To see the current and upcoming on-campus interview seasons please click on Recruiting Calendar tab.

 For information on requesting day after career fair interview space please visit: http://ecs.engineering.illinois.edu/recruiting-students/career-fairs/.